 I stepped into the commodious room, lined with chairs against the wall.
 I slowly unpacked my violin and rosined my bow.
 After a few moments of warming up, Mrs. Reynolds opened the door.

 In she walked with Jascha Heifetz.
-He looked older than I had imagined, but the artist was, after all, in his seventies.
+He looked older than I had imagined, but the artist was, after all, in his seventies."This is Marjorie Kransberg, Mr. Heifetz.
+She's thirteen years old."

 "Hello," said Heifetz, as he strode to his desk in the center of the room.